czrpb/chatter/ux-ui.md

       - Chat History: Shows the conversation history between the user and the AI.
         - User Messages: Displays the user's messages with a "Me" label.
         - AI Responses: Displays the AI's responses with the selected model name.
+      - Clear Chat Button: Allows users to clear the current chat and start a new conversation.

    3.2 Visual Design